 I got my tattoos for me.
-And with eight (8) university degrees including four (4) master, I’m smart enough not to get life altering tattoo placements.
+And because I have eight (8) university degrees including four (4) master degrees, you can be sure I’m smart enough not to get life altering tattoo placements.
 I don’t have tattoos on my face, neck or hands.
 And in an office environment you’d never recognise me.

 So take my advice or ignore it because I have ink.
 The choice is yours.
 But behind my advice is a level of education, experience and skill you likely don’t have.